jarrodparkes/DominoKit/README.md

 ## Installation

-Using the Swift Package Manager, ensure the DominoKit is included in the dependencies section of `Package.swift`:
+Using the Swift Package Manager, ensure DominoKit is included in the dependencies section of `Package.swift`:

 ```swift
 let package = Package(